purescript-contrib/purescript-aff/README.md

 `Aff` represents a computation with a synchronous component (for example, initiating an AJAX request), as well as an asynchronous component (retrieving an error or success response).

 For maximum type safety, `Aff` separates the effects of the synchronous part from the asynchronous part.
-That is, an `Aff` computation may have one set of effects for its synchronous component, and another set for its asynchronous part.
+That is, an `Aff` computation may have one set of effects for its synchronous part, and another set for its asynchronous part.

-Asynchronous effects are represented with an `async :: Async e1` effect label, where `e1` is the row of effects for actions to occur at some point in the future.
+Asynchronous effects are represented with an `async :: Async e1` effect label, where `e1` is the row of effects for actions that will occur at some indefinite point in the future.

-The library contains instances for `Semigroup`, `Monoid`, `Apply`, `Applicative`, `Bind`, `Monad`, `MonadEff`. and `MonadError`.
+The library contains instances for `Semigroup`, `Monoid`, `Apply`, `Applicative`, `Bind`, `Monad`, `MonadEff`, and `MonadError`.
 These instances allow you to compose `Aff`-ectful code as easily as `Eff`, as well as interop with existing `Eff` code.

 ## Escaping Callback Hell